Mnpezz/NanoPayWebStore/README.md

 }
 ```

-When adding or modifying products in `main.js`, ensure that you provide all the necessary attributes for each product type.
-This structure allows for flexible product configurations while maintaining consistency across the store.

 ### 2.3.
 Lease Items
 Lease items are products available for short-term rental.
 They have the following unique attributes: